 The Arthur C. Parker Papers are primarily material collected as research for his books on the Iroquois Indians and his typescript manuscripts for his series, The Amazing Iroquois.

 There is some correspondence to and from Arthur C. Parker; the rest of the papers are related to his writing, including the collection of correspondence and writings of his great uncle Ely S. Parker and Parker's friend and collaborator, Lewis Henry Morgan.

 There are photographs of Arthur C. Parker and Ely S. Parker.

-Printed materials consist of a book jacket for Rumbling Wings and Other Tales, and Parker's pamphlet, Indian Episodes in New York; a Drama-study of the Empire State.
+Printed materials include a book jacket for Rumbling Wings and Other Tales, and Parker's pamphlet, Indian Episodes in New York: A Drama-study of the Empire State.

 Programs indicate the speaking engagements of Arthur Parker.

 Research makes up the bulk of the single-item materials and includes documents, maps, notes, photographs and writings by Arthur Parker, Ely S. Parker, Harriet Maxwell Converse, William Beauchamp and others on the Iroquois and on Mary Jemison, a white captive adopted by the Senecas.
 This series includes an 1839 census of the Buffalo Creek Reservation.
 Photographs include Sitting Bull, Chauncy Abrams, and Solomon O'Bail.

 Writings consist of manuscripts by Parker, Harriet Maxwell Converse, William Beauchamp and others on the Iroquois, and two notebooks, with entries dated 1850, 1862 and 1873, by William A. Reynolds, on spiritualism.
 There also are short manuscripts by Ely S. and Nicholson H. Parker.